MoneyLego/cosmos.network/content/articles/how-should-atom-holders-choose-the-validators-to-stake-with.md

 ---
 index: 10
-title: How should ATOM holders choose the Validator(s) to stake with?
+title: How should ATOM holders choose the validator(s) to stake with?
 description: Delegators are encouraged to visit validators' respective websites in order to learn more about their operation and security practices.
 alt: Article 10
 author: